 Higher Education Opportunity Program ( HEOP)

-Higher Education Opportunity Program: Under New York’s Higher Education Opportunity Program (HEOP) academically and financially disadvantaged students may receive academic support and financial aid grants from both the college and the State to ensure college success.
-Contact the HEOP Office at the college for more details.
+Higher Education Opportunity Program: Under New York’s Higher Education Opportunity Program (HEOP) academically and financially disadvantaged students may receive academic support and financial aid grants from both the university and the State to ensure university success.
+Contact the HEOP Office at the university for more details.

 Semester Minimum Credits Minimum GPA Accrued